eflautt/ga-data-science/templates/template-lesson-readme.md

   return this.to_json
 end
 ```
-**Check:** Were students able to solve the problem or complete the task?
+**Check:** Were you able to solve the problem or complete the task?

 ### Independent Practice: Topic (# minutes)
-Ask the students to use the lesson topic/skill to create a deliverable that meets certain criteria.
+Use the lesson topic/skill to create a deliverable that meets certain criteria.

 > Instructor Note: This can be a pair programming activity or done indpendently.

 Here is a prompt for the deliverable.
 Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Reiciendis magnam voluptas, modi at harum minus voluptate qui consequatur porro amet deserunt quibusdam nihil rerum fugit, accusantium omnis totam!
 Vitae, corrupti.

-**Check:** Were students able to reach some form of deliverable?
+**Check:** Were you able to create the desired deliverable?

 ### Conclusion (# mins)
-- Discuss independent practice deliverables
+- Review independent practice deliverables
-- Review topic(s) covered in today's lesson
+- Recap topic(s) covered in today's lesson
-- Orient them to homework or upcoming tasks
+- Cover homework and/or upcoming tasks

 ***